kristinbranson/FlyDiscoAnalysis/goldblum/README.md

     key to the `authorized_keys` file is usually done using the `ssh-copy-id` command.

-    The `data_folder_path_from_rig_index` specifies, for each rig
-    machine, the folder where Goldblum will look for experiment folders.
+    The `data_folder_path_from_rig_index` specifies, for each rig machine, the folder where Goldblum will look for experiment folders.
+Within this folder, Goldblum expects to find a folder with the same name as the `lab_head_last_name`, and this `lab_head_last_name` folder is searched for experiment folders.

     The `settings_folder_path` field specifies where Goldblum will look for analysis settings folders.
 Leave this alone unless you